Welcome to our Essential Guide to Selling by Auction

 Bristol & West Country's biggest property event

 Hollis Morgan regularly hold the largest property auctions across Bristol and the West Country from our iconic Sale Room in Clifton, since we formed in 2010 we have sold the most £££'s of land and property by Public Auction in the region - EVERY YEAR!

-At each auction we have between 40 and 60 lots ranging from £10k to £3m and upto 750 people attend our sales.
+We have approximately 40 - 60 lots per catalogue ranging from £10k to £3m and up to 750 people attend our iconic Sales.

 The key benefits of a sale by public auction

-- Speed - Exchange on the a night with 28 day completion
+- Speed - Exchange on the night with 28 day completion

 - Closure - 10% deposit taken on the night and deal is done.

 - Intense 6 week marketing campaign with local, national and international coverage

 - Access to a both traditional family buyers and the professional market.